2024 Lost & Found Archival Research Fellows and Projects

 The Archival Interplay of Robert Duncan

-This project will look at the work of Robert Duncan in conjunction with Charles Olson’s manifesto “Projective Verse” and the work of process philosopher Alfred North Whitehead.
-The aim is to foreground the more idiosyncratic intellectual byways of Duncan’s work.
+This project will look at the work of Robert Duncan in close relationship to the book “Process and Reality” by Alfred North Whitehead who is considered the founder of process philosophy.
+The aim is to deepen an understanding of composition in Duncan’s poetry, particularly those informed by natural phenomena and metaphysical concepts.
 It will also look at the artistic relationship between him and his partner Jess Collins who was a painter and lifelong collaborator.

 Poetic Prose and Diaspora Politics: The work of Edwidge Danticat and Other Afro-Caribbean Americans in 20th Century New York